sem CLI Reference#

 Secret 'my-secrets' updated.

-This means that the my-secrets
+This means that my-secrets

-secret was updated successfully.
+was updated successfully.

 You can also use sem apply -f